 How many schools/application cycles did you apply to before being accepted?

-I applied to three schools in one cycle: Washington State, Iowa State, and Colorado State.
+I applied to three schools in one cycle: Washington State – WIMU vet school program, Iowa State (ISU vet school), and Colorado State.

 Were you waitlisted at any schools?